 A total of 49 children were investigated.
-The average age at the time of the VPA therapy initiation was nine years and nine months.
+The average age at the time of the VPA therapy initiation was 9 years and 9 months.
 The patients were grouped according to their age and presence of sex characteristics (puberty).
 Statistical analysis of all groups showed no statistical difference between the investigated groups.
-The distribution of serum concentration of VPA after six and 12 months of therapy showed no statistical difference (p > 0.05), which proved that all of the investigated children received the drug in a similar therapeutic range.
+The distribution of serum concentration of VPA after 6 and 12 months of therapy showed no statistical difference (p>0.05), which proved that all of the investigated children received the drug in a similar therapeutic range.

 The average body mass at the initiation therapy was 40.88 kg.
-After six months and 12 months of therapy the average body mass increased to 43.53 kg and 47.2 kg, respectively.
-Statistical analysis showed that there was a highly statistically proven difference between these three groups (p < 0.01), which indicates that the children gained weight significantly.
+After 6 months and 12 months of therapy the average body mass increased to 43.53 kg and 47.20 kg respectively.
+Statistical analysis shows that there is a highly statistically proven difference between these three groups (p<0.01), which indicates that the children gained weight significantly.
 This is more obvious when BMI is calculated for each investigated patient (Figure 1).
-A significant increase in BMI is seen after six and 12 months of therapy, respectively (p < 0.01).
+A significant increase in BMI is seen after 6 and 12 months of therapy, respectively (p<0.01).

 The average patient serum glucose level before the initiation of the therapy was 4.66 mmol/l.
-A significant

-Figure 1.
-Median values of body mass index distribution of patients at the initiation of therapy, after six and 12 months of continuous anti-epileptic drug therapy increase after six and 12 months of continuous valproic acid therapy was observed, with the average fasting glucose level of 4.94 mmol/l and 4.97 mmol/l, respectively.
-This difference showed a statistically significant difference between these three groups of parameters (p < 0.05).
+A significant increase after 6 and 12 months of continuous valproic acid therapy was observed, with the average fasting glucose level of 4.94 mmol/l and 4.97 mmol/L respectively.
+This difference showed a statistically significant difference between these three groups of parameters (p<0.05).